Current Job Openings

 • Demonstrates a flexible, positive ‘can do’ approach to delivering team results.

-High school diploma or general education degree (GED); three or more months related experience and/or training; or equivalent combination of education and experience.
+High school diploma or general education degree (GED); or one to three months related experience and/or training; or equivalent combination of education and experience.

 Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
 Ability to use and interpret a tape measure using 1/16ths.

+The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 While performing the duties of this job, the employee is frequently exposed to work near moving mechanical parts and fumes or airborne particles.
-The employee is occasionally exposed to extreme heat and cold.
-The noise level in the work environment is usually loud.
+The employee is occasionally exposed to extreme heat.
+The noise level in the work environment is usually moderate.

 Carpenter